 The CIS Wireless network is now managed by the K-State Computing and Network Services (CNS) department.
 To gain access to the network, you will need to have a valid eID and follow these instructions listed on the CNS website.

-You may remotely access many of the machines in the department via the Internet or other parts of the campus network.
-You can get a shell on any of the Linux or Solaris machines by using a program called secure shell (SSH).
+You may remotely access the department Linux shell server from anywhere on- or off-campus an SSH client.
 While on another Unix-based machine (such as BSD, Linux, Solaris, or MacOS X) you can open a terminal window and type:

-If you want to do this from Microsoft Windows, then you need to locate a secure shell program.
-The most popular SSH programs for Windows are PuTTY and Tera Term SSH.
-We strongly prefer PuTTY as Tera Term is not currently being maintained very well.
+If you want to do this from Microsoft Windows, then you need to locate a secure shell program, such as PuTTY.

 Due to security concerns, we are trying to eliminate clear text passwords from being sent over the Internet.
 Thus, use of telnet, FTP, POP3, and non-encrypted IMAP have been disabled.